NASA's PEPP AEROSHELL

 There is one PEPP Aeroshell left over, at White Sands Missile Range, New Mexico.

-And for a short movie(!) click HERE
+For a short video, click HERE

 sources: